Why it matters

-Promoting equity, diversity and inclusive (EDI) growth across our value chain enhances Nutrien’s organizational strength, reflects the diversity of our stakeholders and creates more just communities.
+Promoting equity, diversity and inclusive (“EDI”) growth across our value chain enhances Nutrien’s organizational strength, reflects the diversity of our stakeholders and creates more just communities.
 We are committed to providing all employees with a respectful and inclusive workplace.
 In addition to internal workforce efforts, Nutrien can create meaningful opportunities through its business operations to improve opportunities and equity for underrepresented groups.

-- Established a global Inclusion Council of senior operational and functional leaders from each business unit and geography.
-The Inclusion Council is sponsored by our President & CEO, Chuck Magro, and has the mandate and accountability to enable the EDI function and champion EDI strategies and tactics throughout the organization.
+Our global Inclusion Council of senior operational and functional leaders from each business unit and geography is sponsored by our President & CEO.

 We build inclusion capabilities internally through training and educational resources, leadership development and our Employee Resource Groups.

 Nutrien is committed to increasing participation of underrepresented stakeholders in agriculture.

 We believe our business environment should reflect the diversity of our operating communities.
 We are committed to supporting diversity through our procurement practices, with the goal to minimize barriers and eliminate biases to supplier engagement.
 For more information, please see our Supplier Diversity.

 We also go beyond our own supply chain and create economic prosperity and a more inclusive agriculture sector through partnerships and advocacy for inclusion.
 Learn More in our 2030 Commitments to Inclusive Agriculture.